Before we answer the question, “What is a data catalog?” keep this in mind…

-While data catalogs might promise a Google-like experience when finding, interpreting, and collaborating on data in the enterprise, most of them lack the usability, effectiveness, and speed of the Knowledge Graph.
-When you don’t have a data catalog product that’s built to connect and scale, offers more than just the basics, and is good for the whole business, it’s so much harder to build a truly data-driven culture in your business.
+While data catalogs might promise a Google-like experience when finding, interpreting, and collaborating on data in the enterprise, most of them lack the usability, effectiveness, and speed of the knowledge graph.
+When you don’t have data catalog software that’s built to connect and scale, offers more than just the basics, and is good for the whole business, it’s so much harder to build a truly data-driven culture in your business.
 It’s as simple as that.
 You just won’t get as much value from your data investments or outsmart your competitors.

 Aren’t those your top priorities as a Chief Data Officer?

 Forty-five percent of Chief Data Officers spend their time on value creation and/or revenue generation, 28 percent allocate time to cost savings and efficiency, and 27 percent spend time on risk mitigation, according to research from Gartner.